jakearchibald/jakearchibald.com/static-build/posts/2026/08/css-custom-property-compute-time/index.md

 ---
-title: Controlling when CSS custom properties are computed
+title: Controlling when CSS custom property values are computed
 date: 2026-08-26 01:00:00
 summary: The default might not be what you expect, and it has a big impact on your styles.
 meta: The default might not be what you expect, and it has a big impact on your styles.